-Meet your protein needs with this High-Protein Vegan Chili recipe, with 39 grams of plant-based protein and 16 grams of fiber per serving.
-This meatless tofu chili is healthy with a 'meaty' texture that everyone loves.
+Meet your protein needs with this High-Protein Tofu Chili recipe, with 39 grams of plant-based protein and 16 grams of fiber per serving.
+This vegan chili is healthy with a 'meaty' texture that everyone loves.
 (Gluten-free with an oil-free option.)
-Created by a Registered Dietitian.

-For a soy-free high-protein chili, try my 35G Protein Chili with Beans.
+For a soy-free chili, try my 35G High-Protein Chili with Beans.

 What makes this meatless chili stand out: